FeLusiani/sanskrit-relational-data/README.md

 ## Merged data

-The structure of this dataset mirrors the one of the original containing `.conllu` files.
+The structure of the dataset mirrors the one of the original containing `.conllu` files.
 Each pair of `words.feather` and `text_lines.feather` is the aggregation of the `.conllu` files that were present in the corresponding directory.

 The separate `.feather` files can be easily merged together (as shown in `code/sanskrit.ipynb`).
 The output of this merge is available [here](https://www.kaggle.com/federicolusiani/sanskrit-relational-data).